What Is The Most Common Language Spoken In Sahara

 Sahara

-The Sahara Desert spans thousands of miles across Africa and the Middle East, with various regional groups and tribes native to the area using different languages and dialects in their day-to-day lives.
+The Sahara Desert spans thousands of miles across Africa and the Middle East.
+Consequently, various regional groups and tribes use different languages and dialects in their day-to-day lives.

-In this article, we look at the most common languages spoken in the Sahara and how you can use them to learn more about the region.
+In this article, we will examine the most common languages spoken in the Sahara and explore how you can use this knowledge to learn more about the region.

 Arabic